IoT for Air Quality, Behold the Power of Cooperation

 The IoT industry has been talking up the potential value when data collectors turn around and publish some of that collected data.
 But to date, most efforts appear exploratory as with the 2014 project set up by the city of Chicago to collect and publish a wide array of governmental and environmental sensor feeds.
 Market driving technology providers like IBM, Microsoft, Cisco, and others are also pushing to eventually create curated, open IoT data repositories that can benefit not just corporate entities but also citizens.

 And they’re not alone.
 There are many smaller players pushing to open up IoT data within urban environments.
 One vendor worth noting in particular is the Aclima.
 Based in San Francisco and deeply intertwined with Google as customer, partner and provider.
 Aclima measures environmental variables throughout numerous Google offices.
 It also instruments numerous Google Street View cars, which have logged more than 70,000 miles to date since a piloting a program with the Environmental Protection Agency in 2014 to track air quality in Denver measuring dozens of environmental variables like ozone, nitrogen dioxide, carbon monoxide, nitric oxide, etc. which affect air quality.
-Since 2014, the company has also measured air quality in San Francisco, Los Angeles and the Central Valley in California.
+Since 2015, the company has also measured air quality in San Francisco, and in 2016 expanded to Los Angeles and the Central Valley in California.

 Of course that Apollonian outcome would require the full (ahem) altruistic participation of all involved parties.
 Is this too much to ask?
 I don’t think so, at least not technologically.
 I think it only takes a few companies like Aclima and Google to convince a few local governments to establish and fund regional curated, open IoT data repositories specific to mutually beneficial information like air quality.
 The precedent has been set.
 The outcome, altruistic or otherwise, is in our hands.